mbrezu/Shovel/ShovelVmSpec.md

 top of environment stack (i.e., frame address 0 means the frame on the top of the environment stack, frame address 1 means the one below it and so on).
-Once the frame is identified, the 'variable index' is the index of the variable in the frame.
+Once the frame is identified, the 'variable index' is the index of the variable in the frame's array of values.

 ## State